 A question is where the author is seeking a specific solution to a problem they are having.
 The questions functionality allows the author and administrators to mark the correct response to the question, allowing the author and others to find that solution faster.

 Example: Re: Story Map Zoom Level

-- Thread views: A thread is where the author is seeking a different point of view and there is no specific solution to the issue.
+- Thread views: A thread is where the author is seeking a different point of view, and there is no specific solution to the issue.
 These are generally used to formulate plans of actions and make business decisions.
-An example of a thread would be “What Three Words - Global Addressing System” In this case, there will be many points of view and each will help you reach a decision.
+An example of a thread would be “What Three Words - Global Addressing System” In this case, there will be many points of view, and each will help you reach a decision.

 - Flat views display comments and replies chronologically in the order they were received, and there is no indentation between responses.
 This view can be helpful if you like to see comments in the order they were made.
 However, it can become difficult to follow conversations between people when a discussion is longer than a few comments.

 Similar to documents, a blog post is intended to convey information to the community in the form of an article or story.
-It helps drives engagement through comments and allows readers to share their thoughts, opinions, or ask questions about the post.
+It helps drive engagement through comments and allows readers to share their thoughts, opinions, or ask questions about the post.
 A good example of a blog post is the announcement of features for a product release or updates about an event.

 Another content option within GeoNet allows you to upload files such as PDFs, Zip files, Word Docs, Excel, PowerPoint, Visio, and certain images.
 Files can also be attached to most content types as well.
 This is another option if you need to add a file.
-Please be sure to also include a description of what the file is within the body of the post.
+Please be sure also to include a description of what the file is within the body of the post.
 This helps with search optimization within GeoNet and gives the reader a context of what they are viewing or opening.